Office of Federal Contract Compliance Programs (OFCCP)

-No. The Ricci decision does not affect how OFCCP examines the use and impact of selection procedures, such as tests.
-OFCCP will therefore continue to assess whether a contractor's use of its particular selection procedures complies with the Uniform Guidelines on Employee Selection Procedures (UGESP) at 41 CFR Part 60-3, available on-line at http://www.dol.gov/cgi-bin/leave-dol.asp?exiturl=http://s.dol.gov/9K&exitTitle=www.ecfr.gov&fedpage=yes.
+No. The Ricci decision does not affect how OFCCP conducts compliance evaluations of contractorsí employment practices.
+OFCCP will therefore continue to assess whether a contractor's use of its particular selection procedures, such as tests, complies with the Uniform Guidelines on Employee Selection Procedures (UGESP) at 41 CFR 60-3.

 No. Ricci does not change a contractor's affirmative action obligations under the mandates enforced by OFCCP.
 Likewise, a contractor's obligation to comply with UGESP when using a test as part of its selection process remains the same.
 If a test has a disparate impact on a particular race, ethnic group or gender, the test must be validated as to the particular job for which it is being used.
 The contractor must also investigate alternative selection procedures, and must use an alternative procedure if it would result in less adverse impact and would be valid for the job in question.